agourlay/post-on-my-fridge/Readme.md

 ### pomf-api

-This is a non blocking rest API that reads and modify fridges.
-It is built with Spray.io and Slick on a Postgresql database for persistence.
+This is a non blocking rest API that reads and modifies fridges.
+It is built with Spray.io and Slick for persistence.
 When an action on a fridge such as creating or moving a post is called, a notification is sent to pomf-pusher via akka-remote to notify all the current fridge´s clients about the new state.
 This technique allows near real time collaboration on a fridge.